-Work we have committed to

-We will commission independent research into the factors that drive the reporting of concerns about Black, Asian and minority ethnic solicitors to us. to identify what we can do about this and where we can work with others to make a difference.
+Work we have committed to Action we have taken We will commission independent research into the factors that drive the reporting of concerns about Black, Asian and minority ethnic Procurement started in March with an open invitation to external organisations to express an interest in carrying out this work.
+We are carrying out a formal tender in the summer, with a view to starting the research in autumn 2021. solicitors to us, to identify what we can do about this and where we can work with others to make a difference.
+We are establishing a group of external stakeholders to support this work.
+Its role will be to help to shape the research and provide expertise and insight to support the researchers through the life of the project.

-Alongside our ongoing house, arms-length we will undertake a forward review of decision making in our assessment and early resolution process, where the decision to refer a matter for investigation is made.
+Alongside our ongoing work to establish an inhouse, arms-length quality assurance team, we will undertake a forward review of decision making in our assessment and early resolution process, where the decision to refer a matter for investigation is made.